 If the number of frames has been reached, it won't be considered "dusty" anymore.

 Dust Coming Off the Ground

 Particles are also spawned off the ground for when the character hits the ground. the velocity of the particles is mostly determined by the negative of the incoming velocity vectors from the shoe.
-In the setup, I gave the option to scale the velocity uniformly or only along the Y axis or the X Z axes only, but in the end, I believe the artists prefered to manipulate it with their own methods.
+In the setup, I included the option to scale the velocity uniformly or only along the Y axis or the X Z axes only, but in the end, I believe the artists preferred to manipulate it with their own methods.